 - Health and safety (including stress related injury).

 - Collective labour law

-Advising on liability and quantum in a range of matters including Child Settlement Approval hearings.
+Advising and representing in a range of matters including accidents on board ships.

 - LLB (Hons) University of Bristol